 Another problem with understanding Orpheanism is, that it manifested in several different ways that we know of and probably others that we don’t.
 For example, the Pythagoreans were, very likely, an Orphean movement, founded by Pythagoras (or perhaps his mentor).
 Other Orphean communities and/or academies popped up throughout the Hellenistic world.
 Most were in the Aegean islands or in western Anatolia, the district known as Ionia.

-Some Orphean communities were not well-received, for they were seen as a collection of useless outcasts.
+Some Orphean communities were not well-received, for they were viewed as a collection of useless outcasts.
 Still, they tended to be very scholarly, and a number of Orpheans established schools or academies which taught a “conventional” Greek curriculum.

 Humanity, like the universe as a whole, had a dual nature: an evil side, grounded in the physical body, and a good side, anchored in the soul.
 These two natures warred with one another, in the heart of each and every person.
 Moreover, because people tended to fall back on their physicality, the evil side tended to “win out,” which explains the sorry state of the human condition.